Ali-Mikael/Application-hacking/h4-Disaddembly.md

 Again, the loop ends when either string runs out, so we can type either _one character_ of the string, the whole string or anything in between
-- Fu**it, we can even go _above and beyond_ as the password ends and doesn't have any more characters to compare
+- Fu**it, we can even go _above and beyond_ as the real password ends and doesn't have any more characters to compare
   - <img width="635" height="131" alt="Screenshot from 2026-02-07 16-09-55" src="https://github.com/user-attachments/assets/71bbdc4c-06dc-4e89-bb5f-9f7d864237ec" />
 - But as soon as the first character is different, we're denied entry:
   - <img width="635" height="131" alt="Screenshot from 2026-02-07 16-10-12" src="https://github.com/user-attachments/assets/51c3969e-1883-4dc5-a06e-079741b4e649" />